-Interestingly, George Hitchcock too was a local man.
-He was born in South Molton in 1804 and began as a draper’s apprentice in Exeter.
-Following this, George Hitchcock founded several businesses in South Molton and elsewhere in North Devon, before swapping the country for the city in 1831.
+George Hitchcock himself was born in South Molton in 1804 and began as a draper’s apprentice in Exeter.
+Following this, George Hitchcock founded several businesses in South Molton and elsewhere in North Devon, before swapping the country for the London in 1831.

 After the movement exploded around the world and enjoyed great success following the Great Exhibition of 1851, the local expression of YMCA in South Molton first met in 1890.

 We first had temporary premises in the Temperance Hall and then more permanent meeting space in Island House in East Street.
 It was here that we had a reading room with papers and periodicals, a recreation room for games like chess, and a committee room where we held Bible classes and prayer meetings.
 Earl Fortescue, of Castle Hill in nearby Filleigh, was our first President and influential in the early days of our local story.